lemacaroni/lemacaroni/README.md

 i only started doing actual stuff on this site in like 2024 because yes!

-heres something really dumb i shouldnt put here: i also ship kris x ralsei, a weird deltarune ship dont worry, i know its awkward to say Lmao! but im at least trying to be normal
+heres something really dumb i shouldnt put here: i also ship kris x ralsei, a weird deltarune ship. now, dont worry, i know its awkward to say Lmao! but im at least trying to be normal

 i have experience in and have used debian back when bookworm was still stable btw